Modular Information Flow through Ownership

 \section{Evaluation}

-\Cref{sec:soundness} established that our algorithm is \textit{sound}.
-The next question is whether it is \textit{precise}: how many spurious flows are included by our algorithm?
+\Cref{sec:soundness} established that our analysis is \textit{sound}.
+The next question is whether it is \textit{precise}: how many spurious flows are included by our analysis?
 We evaluate two directions:

-\begin{enumerate}[leftmargin=*] \item What if the algorithm had \textit{more} information?
-If we could analyze the definitions of called functions, how much more precise are whole-program flows vs. modular flows? \item What if the algorithm had \textit{less} information?
+\begin{enumerate}[leftmargin=*] \item What if the analysis had \textit{more} information?
+If we could analyze the definitions of called functions, how much more precise are whole-program flows vs. modular flows? \item What if the analysis had \textit{less} information?
 If Rust's type system was more like C++, i.e. lacking ownership, then how much less precise do the modular flows become? \end{enumerate}

-To answer these questions, we created three modifications:
+To answer these questions, we created three modifications to Flowistry: